 The Board has an Audit Committee.
 The committee has a Board approved charter setting out its role, responsibilities, structure and membership requirements.
-A copy of its charter can be found online on the Company's website page at www.korvest.com.au/assets/downloads/Audit-Committee-Charter.pdf.
+A copy of its charter can be found online on the Company's website at: Audit & Risk Committee Charter.

-The committee consists of four directors, all of whom are non-executive and three of the four are also independent.
-As outlined earlier from 1 August 2016 all members of the committee will be independent non-executive directors.
+The committee consists of four independent non-executive directors.
 The Chairman of the committee is an independent director who is not the Chairman of the Board.
 The Managing Director, Finance Director and external auditors are invited to attend the committee meetings where appropriate.
-Details of membership and attendance at committee meetings are set out in the annual report.
+Details of membership and attendance at committee meetings are set out in the 2023 Annual Report.